What is Islamic finance and banking?

 “When you want to create a bank, first of all you have to think about the law, the regulator, the staff, if the country is open and if I can transfer my profits.
 All these things are in Bahrain.”

-More on Islamic finance
+More on Islamic finance and banking

 Islamic finance prohibits interest, gambling, uncertainty, and investments in forbidden industries.
 Instead of interest, it focuses on partnerships and profit-sharing and encourages ethical investments that benefit society, such as healthcare and renewable energy.